Actindo-AG/Documentation/DataHub/UserInterface/03_ETLExtensions.md

   Select the appropriate country in the drop-down list to apply the corresponding tax rate.
 All available countries are displayed in the list.

 - ![Toggle](/Assets/Icons/Toggle.png "[Toggle]") *In percent*
-  Activate the toggle to indicate the tax rate as a percentage.
+  Enable the toggle to indicate the tax rate as a percentage.
 Otherwise, the tax rate is indicated as a decimal number.

 [comment]: <> (Is that right?)